CityRelay

 House rules should be clearly communicated from the start.
 You can have this detailed in your Airbnb profile.
 But having a detailed guest guidebook will remind your guests of what’s expected of them.

-Make it clear what they can or cannot do, how many people are allowed to stay, which items they can use, and which areas are off-limits, etc. You can also include building regulations (if any), emergency rules and guidelines so they know what to do in the event of a fire or similar situation.
+Make it clear what they can and cannot do, how many people are allowed to stay, which items they can use, and which areas are off-limits.
+You can also include building regulations (if any), emergency rules and guidelines so they know what to do in the event of a fire or similar situation.

 Schedule regular maintenance